SURAJOP7/SURAJOP7/README.md

 Copyright (C) 2021 LIGHTYAGAMI-OP

-Poject [LIGHTyAGAMIBot](https://github.com/illusionX07/INFINITYBOT) is free software: you can redistribute it and/or modify
+Project [LIGHTyAGAMIBot](https://github.com/illusionX07/INFINITYBOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by